-- Funding NC projects with long-term returns is a key barrier success often depends on quality ('bankability') of Government regulations.
-Tools are taxes, regulation, procurement and planning gain.
-Plus:

-- Embed maintaining/repairing NC in licences

-- Use opportunity of Brexit for reform of support to the farming and fishing communities, reward activities that improve land and marine natural assets - public money for public good

-- Nurture new markets for ecosystem services and biodiversity EMTF identified >£1bn in biodiversity offsetting/habitat banking alone

-- Use Payments for Ecosystem Services (PES):

-- Beneficiaries of an environmental service pay those who maintain the ecosystem that provides it, but PES schemes sector struggling without any regulatory support

-- Need new sources of capital to invest eg:
+- Funding NC projects with long-term returns is a key barrier - Success often depends on quality of Government regulations - Tools are taxes, regulation, procurement and developer compensation - Embed maintaining/repairing NC in licences - Use opportunity of Brexit for reform of support to the farming and fishing communities, reward activities that improve land and marine natural assets - public money for public good - Nurture new markets for ecosystem services and biodiversity EMTF identified >£1bn in biodiversity offsetting/habitat banking alone - Use Payments for Ecosystem Services (PES): - Beneficiaries of an environmental service pay those who maintain the ecosystem that provides it - PES schemes outside water sector struggling without any regulatory support - Need new sources of capital to invest eg: - Privatised Green Investment Bank? - National Infrastructure Commission? - Green bonds - Business needs reduced policy risk especially post Brexit

-- Green Finance Initiative?

-- National Infrastructure Commission?

-- Green bonds local?

-- Business needs clear policy, especially post Brexit

-Putting NC into policy & corporate decision making
+Incorporating NC in policy & corporate decision making

-- Measuring reliance on natural resources means better public policy and business decision making and enhances economic growth - Providing measurement tools to assess the value of nature helps: - ensures that the benefits and services are counted; - develops business cases for investment; - allocates resources for maintenance of existing services; and - reduces risks of NC depletion. - Measurement, valuation and accounting of nature are all urgent needs to measure business reliance on natural resources and the efficiency with which they use them. - Also urgent to formulate replacements for CAP and CFP - Government National Accounts (2020) & ONS role - Key developments featuring in this week's World Forum: - Corporate Natural Capital Accounting - The Natural Capital Protocol
+- Measuring reliance on natural resources enables better public policy and business decision making and supports economic growth - Providing measurement tools to assess the value of nature helps: - ensure that the benefits and services are counted; - develop business cases for investment; - allocate resources for maintenance of existing services; and - reduce risks of NC depletion. - Measurement, valuation and accounting of nature are all urgent needs to measure business reliance on natural resources and the efficiency with which they use them. - Also urgent to formulate replacements for CAP and CFP - Government National Accounts (2020) & ONS role - Key developments to be discussed further are: - Corporate Natural Capital Accounting - The Natural Capital Protocol